-Agencies and providers of services are expected to take reasonable steps to provide services and information in appropriate language other than English to ensure that people with limited English proficiency are effectively informed and can effectively participate in and benefit from its programs.
+Organizations and social work practitioners who receive federal funds are therefore required to facilitate quality language access at no charge to the consumer.
+Organizations may neither discriminate nor use methods of administering services that may subject individuals to discrimination.
+Organizations and social work practitioners are expected to take reasonable steps to provide services and information in appropriate languages, other than English, to ensure that people with LEP are informed and can effectively participate in and benefit from their programs.
+Similarly, the Americans with Disabilities Act requires communication accommodation for people with disabilities.